-- Deaths where the bereaved or staff raise significant concerns regarding care - Deaths where the Medical Examiner has raised concerns (following implementation of the Medical Examiner system) - Deaths of those suffering from learning disabilities or severe mental illness - Deaths of patients who were not expected to die, eg elective procedures - Deaths in a specialty/diagnosis/treatment group where an "alarm" has been raised - Categories of death identified to inform the Trust's quality improvement initiatives.
+- Deaths where the bereaved or staff raise significant concerns regarding care - Deaths of those suffering from learning disabilities or severe mental illness - Deaths of patients who were not expected to die, eg elective procedures - Deaths in a specialty/diagnosis/treatment group where an "alarm" has been raised - Categories of death identified to inform the Trust's quality improvement initiatives.

-Currently, deaths of those who have died at Mount Vernon Cancer Centre are reviewed separately.
-This is in part due to an established process being in place and partly due to these specialist reviews requiring bespoke elements.
-To comply with the requirements of the 2017 national guidance the outputs of these reviews are added to the central data for reporting purposes.
+Currently, deaths of fractured neck of femur patients and those who have died at Mount Vernon Cancer Centre are reviewed separately in their specialist areas.
+This is in part due to established processes being in place and partly due to each requiring bespoke elements to their reviews.
+To comply with the requirements of the 2017 national guidance the outputs of these reviews will be added to the central data for reporting purposes.
+Subject to completion of a feasibility study regarding appropriate development of the existing IT infrastructure, it has been agreed in principal that these will be subsumed into the central database.

-6.3.2 Methodology
+6.2.2 Methodology